yohanchatelain/fmriprep/docs/workflows.rst

                               num_t1w=1)

-The anatomical sub-workflow begins by constructing an average image by :ref:`conforming <conformation>` all found T1w images to RAS orientation and a common voxel size, and, in the case of multiple images, averages them into a single reference template (see `Longitudinal processing`_).
+The anatomical sub-workflow begins by constructing an average image by conforming all found T1w images to RAS orientation and a common voxel size, and, in the case of multiple images, averages them into a single reference template (see `Longitudinal processing`_).